psamuels00/artwork/README.md

 _None_

 ### Medium priority
+- update images on home page
 - ensure top image on project page fits on screen fully
-- Some images on project single image pages are aligned too low on iPhone
+- some images on project single image pages are aligned too low on iPhone

 ### Low priority